rp42/moneyguru/help/en/basics.rst

 The thin red line
 -----------------

 All information in moneyGuru is displayed according to the currently selected date range.
 Things get interesting when the date range ends at a future date.
-If you have scheduled transactions or budget set up, the numbers you will see and the chart you will look at will include them.
+If you have scheduled transactions set up, the numbers you will see and the chart you will look at will include them.
 In the graphs, there is a sharp distinction between the past and the future.
 The past is displayed in green, and the future is displayed in gray, a thin red line separating both.
 So when you look at the grey part of graphs, you are looking at stuff that has not happened yet.
-Your net worth in your balance sheet will count the yet-to-happen scheduled transactions as well as budgets.
+Your net worth in your balance sheet will count the yet-to-happen scheduled transactions.
 Sometimes, you just want to know about your current financial situation.
 This is what the "Year to date" (|cmd_opt|\ 4) date range is for.

 Visibility Options
 ------------------